 The IKRC focuses heavily on providing relief and assistance to countries beset by conflict and natural disasters, exploiting weakened state structures to carve out inroads among the populace.
 After the Taliban government was toppled in Afghanistan, Iran dispatched an IRGC-Quds Force commander to coordinate Iran's relief and rebuilding effort, which included drastically increasing the IKRC's activities in the country in a bid to influence village leaders and poorer citizens.
 Following the 2006 Israel-Hezbollah war, the IKRC raised over one billion rials to facilitate the rebuilding of Lebanese Shi'a religious infrastructure destroyed by Israel.
-Iran dispatched the IKRC to Azerbaijan to aid displaced refugees following the Armenian invasion and occupation of Nagorno-Karabakh.
+In 2012, Iran dispatched the IKRC to Azerbaijan to aid displaced refugees following the Armenian invasion and occupation of Nagorno-Karabakh.
 Following a sustained drought in Somalia, the IKRC opened an office in Mogadishu to provide food aid, sewing machines to create economic opportunities, and Quran learning centers.
-The organization_partnered with the Basij following Israel's

-2014 conflict with Hamas, mobilizing Basij bases, mosques, and religious centers to fundraise on behalf of the reconstruction of Gaza.
+The organization partnered with the Basij following Israel's 2014 conflict with Hamas, mobilizing Basij bases, mosques, and religious centers to fundraise on behalf of the reconstruction of Gaza.

-In 2010, the U.S. Treasury Department designated the Imam Khomeini Relief Committee's Lebanon branch due to its operational links to Hezbollah.
+Humanitarian aid organizations, like IKRC, provide cover for weapons smuggling and illicit finance.
+In February 2023, after a massive earthquake ravaged Syria, Iran sent convoys of trucks into Syria, bearing not only aid but weapons.
+The situation underscored how the IKRC serves as an effective means of conducting logistics operations, because the IKRC, like other soft-power institutions, can be difficult for authorities to sanction given its perceived humanitarian value.
+The IKRC has not been designated in its entirety by the U.S. government, but its Lebanon branch was designated, given that it functions as a financial mechanism for transferring funds to Hezbollah and other proxy groups.
+In 2010, the U.S. Treasury Department designated the Imam Khomeini Relief Committee's Lebanon branch due to its links to Hezbollah.
 According to the U.S. Department of the Treasury, "The IKRC in Lebanon is a Hezbollah social service organization that was created by the Government of Iran in the 1980s and is directed and run by Hezbollah members or cadre.
 Iran has provided millions of dollars to the Hezbollah-run branch in Lebanon since 2007.
 The IKRC has helped fund and operate Hezbollah youth training camps, which have been used to recruit future Hezbollah members and operatives.
 Hezbollah Secretary-General Hassan Nasrallah has acknowledged the IKRC branch in Lebanon as one of Hezbollah's openly-functioning institutions linked to and funded by Iran."